Table of contents

 73% of marketers rate email marketing as the number one marketing channel for ROI, and this is even more effective in the eCommerce world.
 Brands of all sizes and industries rely on email marketing as one of their most lucrative channels.

-In this chapter of our eCommerce guide, we go over everything you need to know about email marketing.
+In this chapter of our eCommerce guide, we go over everything you need to know about email marketing that drives actual Commerce sales.
 Literally - everything, with the right tools + strategies + and examples.

 For a quick summary on the topic, here’s an incredible interview we did with one of the world’s top email marketers Chase Dimond, it’s full of insights + tips + and best practices.